 Yoshiyuki Kunimochi Shizuoka Institute of Science and Technology abstract Deletion and insertion are interesting and common operations which often appear in text editing.
 A language $L \subset A^$ closed under the both operations forms a free submonoid of $A^$ .
-Its base C is called a strong code, that is, $L = C^$ .
-The language L is regular if and only if its base C is regular.
-Then, we prove in another way that the syntactic monoid of L becomes a finite group.
-This gives us many examples of regular strong codes.
-We also investigate the relation between strong codes and groups.
+Its base C is called a strong code, which is a kind of bifix code.
+If strong code C is regular(resp. maximal), then its syntactic monoid Syn(C) is finite (resp. group).
+The class of hyper-strong codes is a subclass of strong codes.
+A hyper-strong code C and its syntactic monoid Syn(C) is commutative.